pflaesterer/searchoxid/README.md

 # searchoxid
-Enhances the search function in OXID eShop (CE) Version 6
+Enhances the oxid shop search (also searches in variants).

 For install type the following commands in the root-dir of the shop: